ZenPass-eth-taipei/.github/profile/README.md

 ## Key Features

-- **Seamless Onboarding & Geo-Verification**
+- **Seamless Onboarding, Geo-Verification & Proof of Personhood**
-  Instant user onboarding and geo-verification ensure that only attendees inside the event zone can interact with ZenPass experiences.
+  Instant user onboarding with **World ID verification** ensures that only unique, verified humans inside the event zone can interact with ZenPass experiences—adding Sybil-resistance and real-world authenticity.

 - **Immersive AR Activation**
   When the user opens the camera, AR elements guide and enhance the experience, allowing attendees to interact with booths in a gamified way.